Can You Laminate Your Medicare Card?

 A lot of Medicare beneficiaries wonder if they can laminate their Medicare cards.
 After all, the card is only made of paper and can take a beating if it’s pulled in and out of a wallet or purse all the time.
 And because your Medicare card is used to file your claims for health care, you will of course want to keep it safe.

-Laminating a Medicare card is not illegal.
-However, the lamination may prevent the detection of certain security features located within the card.
+Laminating a Medicare card is not illegal, but you shouldn't laminate your medicare card.
+The lamination may prevent the detection of certain security features located within the card.
 It could also potentially cause a health care provider to misread a number on your card and a claim to be denied.

 Also, providers may need to make a copy of your card for their records, which could be difficult to do if it’s laminated.